roskzhu/Biquadris/README.md

 ### Additional Special Features
 * We added a **togglesfx** command to toggle graphics effects, allowing players to choose between faster rendering with lower graphics settings.
 * **blind**, **heavy**, **force** commands prompt players to make special choices when clearing multiple rows simultaneously.
-* command names are auto-completed, and take an optional multiplier prefix to repeat actions multiple times.
+* Command names are auto-completed, and take an optional multiplier prefix to repeat actions multiple times.

-> Due to Policy 71, the source code is only available upon request.
+# > Due to Policy 71, the source code is only available upon request.